Brewood: Post market-town

-Brewood is considered a village in modern-times although its roots of a market town are still evident and it shares a similar status to nearby Penkridge which is considered a town more than a large village.
+Brewood is considered a village in modern-times, although its roots of a market town are still evident and it shares a similar status to nearby Penkridge, which is considered a town more than a large village.
 This is almost entirely to a complete change of character in which Brewood and the other centres alike have evolved from places of work to places of residence.
-One of the paradoxes of the period of decline was that houses were being built all the time houses stood empty and others fell into decay.
+One of the paradoxes of the period of decline was that houses were being built at the same time that other houses stood empty and fell into decay.
 In fact the total number of houses stood up well, at above 700, throughout the Victorian period, before plunging to a recorded low of 615 in 1921.
 It seems that the drift to the towns was already partly balanced by building at and around Coven, as middle-class workers and professionals discovered they could live in the country but work in the town – something made possible especially by the railway.
 In the 20th century, this residential growth became the central feature of Brewood's history – especially after World War II, when rising general prosperity and the ubiquity of the motor car totally transformed the situation of the Village and the parish as a whole.

 Despite the general gloom of the late Victorian period, many features of modernity were not especially slow to arrive in Brewood.
 The town had its own gas works from about 1872 until around World War I, when Stafford council took over the supply.
 Mains electricity arrived in 1928, and was available throughout the parish by 1940.
 The Four Ashes Manufacturing Company opened its carbon works in the early 1920s, beginning the transformation of Four Ashes into an industrial zone that now stretches both sides of the main Wolverhampton-Stafford road.
 That road, now the A449 road, was turned into a dual carriageway between 1936 and 1939, responding to the increasing importance of motor vehicles.
 The majority of the muddy or stony lanes that had isolated so much of the parish, including Brewood itself, yielded to tarmac between the wars or shortly after.